Soft Flutr

 They’re your most underrated sex toy—ready for teasing, exploring, and turning someone on without even getting undressed.

 Fingering isn’t just poking around—it's about curiosity, patience, and finding the rhythms that make someone melt.
-Great fingering starts with clean hands, trimmed nails, and the radical idea that slow is sexy.
+Great fingering starts with clean hands, trimmed nails, and great communication.

-Prostate massage: not just for health—it can feel really good.
-Go slow, use lube, and when it’s right?
-Game-changer.
+Prostate massage: not just for health—it can feel fucking amazing.
+We're convinced if homophobes finally had anal sex they'd change their tune real fast.
+Go slow, use lube, and when it’s right? 🥳

 With Mouths